U-70 (synchrotron)

 U-70 (У-70) is a proton synchrotron with a final energy of 70 GeV, built in 1967 at the Institute for High Energy Physics in Protvino (near Serpukhov, Russia).
-The accelerator held the world record in beam energy at the time of its construction, and it still is the highest energy accelerator in Russia.
+At the time of its construction, the accelerator held the world record for beam energy and is still the highest-energy accelerator in Russia.

 In 1970, the U-70 scientists team was awarded the Lenin Prize for the development and commissioning of the synchrotron.

 Description of the accelerator complex

-The complex operates in pulsed mode.
-Protons are accelerated to 30 MeV by linear accelerator URAL-30.
+The complex operates in a pulsed mode.
+Protons are accelerated to 30 MeV in the URAL-30 linear accelerator.
 Then they are injected into the fast-cyclic booster synchrotron U-1.5 having 100-m perimeter, where protons are accelerated to 1.32 GeV.
 Then the protons are injected to the U-70.
 After this, an acceleration cycle takes place for 9 seconds, when protons are accelerated to the maximum energy of 76 GeV, and then, they are extracted from the ring to the secondary beams in the experimental halls.
 U-70 has perimeter about 1.5 km.
 Focusing structure type is FODO (strong focusing).
 The total weight of the magnetic system of over 20 000 t.

 The prior injection of U-70 was a 100 MeV linear accelerator I-100 (until 1985).

-A project for the UNK accelerator-storage complex, a proton-proton collider with an energy of 3 × 3 TeV, started in the mid 1980s.
-It was planned that U-70 becomes an injector for the collider ring, but the project was stopped because of the dissolution of the Soviet Union.
+In the mid-1980s, a project was launched for the UNK proton accelerator storage complex, a proton-proton collider with an energy of 3 × 3 TeV.
+It was planned that U-70 would become an injector for the collider ring, but the project was cancelled due to the dissolution of the Soviet Union.

 Accident

-In 1978, Anatoli Bugorski stuck his head into the synchrotron to check a piece of malfunctioning equipment, when the safety mechanism failed and he got hit in the head with a proton beam.
-He reportedly saw "a flash brighter than a thousand suns", although no pain was reported.
-Though he ultimately survived he did receive lifelong injuries to the left side of his face and experienced irregular bouts of epileptic seizures.
+In 1978, Soviet engineer Anatoli Bugorski stuck his head into a synchrotron to check malfunctioning equipment when the safety mechanism failed, exposing him to a 76 GeV proton beam.
+He reportedly saw "a flash brighter than a thousand suns" but felt no immediate pain.
+Though he survived, he suffered lifelong injuries, including radiation scarring, partial facial paralysis, hearing loss, and irregular epileptic seizures.
+Despite this, he completed his PhD and continued working.
+It has been suggested, though unconfirmed, that a proton current might taste sour.